-What to bring with you
+What to bring

-• Medication
+• Medication (see below)

 • Clothes and underwear

-• Night clothes (front opening/buttoning)
+• Night clothes (with a front opening/buttoning)

 • Dressing gown

-• Hairbrush or comb and shampoo
+• Hairbrush or comb

 • Liquid soap (not a bar)

-• Toothbrush, toothpaste and denture cleaner
+• Toothbrush and toothpaste / denture cleaner

 • Paper tissues